DinosaurTheory Introduction and Evidence Summary

 During the Mesozoic era, there was no ice at the polar regions.
 Across Earth’s entire surface, the temperature was mild and pleasant.

 Today, we experience significant temperature variations due to factors such as day and night, latitude, altitude, and seasons.
 However, this was not always the case.
-During the Mesozoic era - the age of dinosaurs - temperature variations were far less pronounced.
-The lower latitudes were not excessively hot, nor were the polar regions excessively cold.
+During the Mesozoic era - the age of dinosaurs - temperature variations were far less extreme.
+Lower latitudes were not excessively hot, nor were the polar regions excessively cold.
 Most notably, there was little to no glaciation at the poles.
 Fossil evidence, including dinosaur remains and temperate vegetation found in high-latitude regions, supports the idea of a globally uniform - or nearly uniform - balmy climate during the Mesozoic era.

 8. What Is the Source of Earth’s or Any Other Planet’s Atmosphere?